Quality Inn & Suites

 This is the place for railroad enthusiasts.
 Showcased here is Union Pacific's famous steam locomotive dubbed Big Boy.
 Visitors will also see the largest diesel locomotive ever built.
 Along with the sights comes a history lesson.
 Audio recordings share the story of how these huge machines came to be.
 Admission is free.
 The park is located just one mile north of downtown Omaha.

-No visit to Omaha is complete without a stop in the Old Market.
-Do not let the cobblestone streets fool you.
-Although charming, this eclectic corner of the city lays claim to some of the best shops and restaurants in town.
+No visit to Omaha is complete without a stop in the Old Market with its cobblestone streets.
+This eclectic corner of the city lays claim to some of the best shops and restaurants in town.
 Enjoy Italian at Vivace, invite a special someone to The French Cafe or sip a microbrew at the Upstream.
 Small shops offer everything from alternative music to cultural clothing, even a year-round selection of Christmas decorations.
 Several art galleries are also located in the area.

 Nestled amidst the architectural variety of downtown Omaha, this park and urban playground is a magnet for both locals and visitors.
 Home to the annual Holiday Lights Festival, this 10 acre well-designed attraction has walking paths, lagoons, waterfalls, amphitheater, sculpture and gardens.The sandy playground and horseshoe pit mean more fun for kids.
 Just a few blocks from the Old Market with free admission, it is a great place for just a stroll.